Violation of Probation - Not Guilty

 We were left with no alternative but to fight the Violation of Probation charges and proceed to a hearing.
 The victim, the client's mother, had passed away.
 The client's father had also passed away.
 The client was being taken care of by her brother and sister.
 I argued at the hearing that my client had not willfully failed pay the restitution.
 I argued that because of her disabilities, she was unable to obtain a job to make the money necessary to pay back the restitution.
 I was able to introduce financial evidence and records to show that my client had not made any money.
 I brought in the brother and sister to testify about the financial assistance that they have been giving my client so she could survive.
 I was able to bring in evidence of all of the job applications that she had made and all of the jobs that she had been denied because of her disability and because of her criminal record.
 At the close of the case, the court agreed with me and dismissed the Violation of Probation against my client.
 The case was finished and she successfully completed her probation.

 Chicago and Cook County Violation of Probation lawyer, James Dimeas, has been handling Violation of Probation cases for over 25 years throughout Chicago, Cook County, DuPage County, Kane County and Lake County.
 James Dimeas is a nationally-recognized, award-winning, Violation of Probation attorney and published author.
 The National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
 Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
 Mr. Dimeas has been named a "Best DUI Attorney."
+The National Academy of Criminal Defense Attorneys awarded James Dimeas the "Top 10 Attorney Award for the State of Illinois."
 The American Institute of Criminal Law Attorneys named James Dimeas a "10 Best Attorney for Client Satisfaction."
 Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018."
 AVVO rates James Dimeas as "Superb", the highest rating possible for any Violation of Probation lawyer in the United States.

 If you are charged with Violation of Probation you can contact James Dimeas anytime for a free and confidential consultation.
 You can always talk to James Dimeas by calling him at 847-807-7405.
 Mr. Dimeas is always available to help you with your Violation of Probation charges!